micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 # Execute xhost
 xhost +

-# Execute docker compose to build all the requiered work space
+# Execute docker compose to build all the required workspace
 docker-compose up -d
 ```
 This last step could take a while the first time that you execute it, but later on executions, it will execute almost immediately.